Skip to content

 6. Luigi Malones

-If your looking for comfort food Luigi Malones offers delicious and tasty Italian cuisine.
-The low lighting and large colourful leather seats create a very cosy atmosphere.
-Luigi Malones is located right across from the Cork Opera House and adjacent to Opera Lane making it a great spot to grab a bite to eat if watching a show or shopping.
+If you’re looking for comfort food, Luigi Malones offers delicious Italian cuisine.
+The low lighting and large, colourful leather seats create a very cosy atmosphere.
+Luigi Malones is located right across from the Cork Opera House and adjacent to Opera Lane, making it a great spot to grab a bite to eat while watching a show or shopping.

-The staff at Luigi Malones are very attentive and friendly.
+The staff at Luigi Malones is very attentive and friendly.
 The food is delicious and affordable.
-From 12pm-4pm, Monday to Friday, Luigi Malones offers a €15 lunch menu which gives you the option to have a taster, main and soft drink of choice.
-Some dishes that Luigi Malones serve are burgers, steaks, fajitas, tasty pizzas and a variety of specialities such as lamb and chorizo espetadas and BB1 Baby Back Ribs.
+From 12 pm-4 pm, Monday to Friday, Luigi Malones offers a €15 lunch menu, which gives you the option to have a taster, main, and soft drink of choice.
+Some dishes that Luigi Malones serves are burgers, steaks, fajitas, tasty pizzas, and a variety of specialities such as lamb and chorizo espetadas and BB1 Baby Back Ribs.

 Location: 1-2 Emmett Pl, Centre